Exquisite Cape Delights: Unveiling the Best of Cape Town in 5 Days

-Day 1 – Cape Town Mother City Tour
+Day 2 – Mother City Tour

-The half day Cape Town city tour will take you through some of the must-sees of the Mother City.
+Spend some time exploring the ‘Mother City’, learning and experiencing the city center and its history.
+The Cape Town City Tour will take you through some of the must-sees of the Mother City.
 Showcasing the history, architecture, it’s gardens, the seaside and mountains; there is something to enjoy for everyone!

 It is difficult to imagine that about 350 years ago, a large part of the city centre belonged to the sea, and yet… since the first settlers from the late 17th Century, Cape Town has never stopped expanding, yet it still retains it’s connect with it’s past.
 The remarkable evidence of the Mother City’s illustrious past, is beautifully showcased by the Castle of Good Hope, as well as the statues of it’s emblematic characters – marking the history of the city.
 The tour will take you through the famous Bo-Kaap district, with it’s colorful houses; known as the Malay Quarter and one of the few areas bypassed in The Forced Removal Policies of the Apartheid era.
 It is a wonderful experience and can only make one smile with it’s originality.